ericschoettle/Refactor_rails/README.md

 AJAX:
 * Add products to cart with AJAX.
 Item goes to cart, number of items increases by one.
 DONE
 * Product details with AJAX.
+DONE
   * Add a description field to product
   * Seed a description
 * Delete with ajax.
 Remove from shopping cart, adjust price.
 DONE